Gravitational Hopfions: Appendix C: The Penrose Transform

-The Penrose transform is an integral transform, dependent on helicity, which maps these holomorphic eigenfunctions onto SD and ASD solutions of the spin-$N$ field equations on $\mathbb{M}$ \cite{Penrose1972}.
-Since we are interested only in real fields, and thus fields whose SD and ASD components are conjugate, we require only the Penrose transform for positive helicity,
+The Penrose transform is a helicity-dependent integral transform which maps the holomorphic eigenfunctions of the helicity operator onto solutions of the spin-$N$ field equations on $\mathbb{M}$ \cite{Penrose1972}.
+Since we are interested only in real fields of spin-1 and spin-2, and thus fields whose SD and ASD components are conjugate, we require only the Penrose transform for positive helicity,

-where $\Gamma$ is a contour on the Celestial sphere of $x$ (Figure \ref{fig:shuttle}b) which separates the poles of $f(Z)$.
+where $\Gamma$ is a contour on the Celestial sphere of $x$ (Figure \ref{fig:bloch}b) which separates the poles of $f(Z)$.
 The result is a spinor field which satisfies the spin-$N$ massless field equation \cite{PenroseSpinors1}

-From equation (\ref{eqn:homogeneity}) we see that the positive helicity eigenfunctions of equation (\ref{eqn:holomorphic_helicity}) are twistor functions of negative homogeneity.
-The simplest twistor function which is homogeneous of degree $-2h-2$ is given by

-However, the Penrose transform is manifestly an integral over the celestial sphere of Figure \ref{fig:bloch}b and there must be at least two poles in order for the contour integral to be non-vanishing.
-Thus the next simplest function is given by the introduction of a second pole,
+Since the helicity operator is a shifted Euler homogeneity operator on $\mathbb{T}$, we have that the positive helicity eigenfunctions of equation (\ref{eqn:holomorphic_helicity}) are twistor functions of negative homogeneity.
+The Penrose transform is manifestly a contour integral on the celestial sphere of $x$ so there must be at least two poles in order for the integral to be non-vanishing.
+The simplest function which is homogeneous of degree $-2h-2$ with two distinct poles is

 where $p,q<0$ and $p+q=-2h-2$.